On Composite Quantum Hypothesis Testing: Examples and extensions

-where the last step again follows from Lem.~\ref{relEntropyGasym}.
-We have therefore two a priori different hypothesis testing scenarios that both give an operational interpretation to the relative entropy of coherence.
-We remark that our results also easily extend to the relative entropy of frameness~\cite{GMS09}.

-In the following we give a simple self-contained proof of Eq.~\eqref{eq:coherence_brandao} that is different from the proof in~\cite{BP10} and follows ideas from~\cite{Audenaert2008,HT14,TH15}.
-The goal is the quantification of the optimal asymptotic error exponent (as we will see the following limit exists)
+where the last step again follows from a general property of the relative entropy of coherence (Lemma \ref{relEntropyGasym}).
+Thus, we have two a priori different hypothesis testing scenarios that both give an operational interpretation to the relative entropy of coherence.
+In the following we give a simple self-contained proof of Equation \eqref{eq:coherence_brandao} that is different from the rather involved steps in~\cite{BP10} and instead follows ideas from~\cite{Audenaert2008,HT14}.
+The goal is the quantification of the optimal asymptotic error exponent